evaera/moonwave/CONTRIBUTING.md

 Moonwave comes with a CLI written in TypeScript found in `/cli`.
 It has two commands: [`moonwave dev`](https://eryn.io/moonwave/docs/intro#use-moonwave-with-your-project) and [`moonwave build`](https://eryn.io/moonwave/docs/Publishing).
 It is recommended to use `moonwave dev` with the environment variable `MOONWAVE_DEV=1`.

-In `/cli`, you can run `npm run dev` to automatically recompile the CLI every time a file is changed.
-This means that the next time you run a command, it will use the latest changes.
+In `/cli`, use `npm run dev` to automatically recompile the CLI every time a file is changed.
+This means that the next time a Moonwave command is executed, it will use the latest changes.
 Keep in mind that although `moonwave dev` supports hot reload for Luau files, it does not reload for the CLI, so it is necessary to rerun the command every time the command line interface is updated.

 **Docusaurus plugin**